 - To make largest profits, eventually you will need to focus on a niche market or grow the volume.

 - Inventory can sometimes be hard to find quickly with demand being so high.

-- Shipping to home address can be tricky with a day job.
-ATF allows offsite storage and alternate mailing addresses, which helps.
+- Shipping to a home address can be tricky with a day job.
+ATF allows off-site storage and alternate mailing addresses, which helps.

-- ATF can inspect your records every 12 months.
-Industry average for a non-pawnshop home based ffl dealer is once every 30 years.
+- ATF can inspect your federal firearms licensee records every 12 months, only during your stated business hours.
+Industry average for a non-pawnbroker home-based FFL dealer is once every 30 years.

 A large number of FFL holders initially started small, operating from home.
-And there are those predicting that the demand for firearms is head only one way – up.
-So your very own FFL might be more than just a huge convenience.
+And there are those predicting that the demand for firearms is head only one way — up.
+So your very own Federal Firearm License might be more than just a huge convenience.
 It can also be a good business opportunity.